-To provide advice and information to the first year Executive without inference in the autonomy of that Executive.
+To provide advice and information to the First Year Executive without interference in the autonomy of that Executive.

-The Director shall not provide information or advice to the first year Executive unless so solicited by the first year Executive.
+The Director shall not provide information or advice to the First Year Executive unless so solicited by the first year Executive.

 To serve as a direct liaison between the first year class and the Engineering Society Executive and Directors.

+To coordinate efforts to involve the First Year class in Engineering Society programs and services.

+To convey logistical information to the First Year class and advise on Engineering Society resources, as well as Faculty and University services.

+To promote the Engineering Society as a direct part of the first year engineering experience.

 To be available to first years in order to gather individual concerns and act on their behalf.

-To publicize the Engineering Society and involvement opportunities to the first-year class and making the first year class aware of its relevant policies, structure, services and organizations.
+To publicize the Engineering Society and involvement opportunities to the First Year class and making them aware of its policies, structure, services and organizations.

-To organize two Engineering Society Club Fairs, one each term.

-To meet frequently, along with the first year President, with the Faculty of Engineering and Applied Science Director of First Year Studies to attain updates on the first year academic program and to address students' concerns.
+To meet twice per semester, along with the first year President, with the FEAS First Year Program Lead to obtain updates on the first year academic program and to address students' concerns.

 To create and develop initiatives which enhance the academic and extracurricular education of first year students.

-Overseeing the First Year Project Coordinator Manager (FYPCOM), who will run the First Year Project Coordinator (FYPCO) program.

-The FYPCO program appointed first year students to an upper year mentor that holds a position within the Engineering Society.

-The mentor shall provide their FYPCO with a project that allows the FYPCO to enhance their soft and technical skills, while allowing them to learn about the Engineering Society.

-The FYPCOM shall extend the offer to have a FYPCO to primarily the Executive-Director Team, but may decide to offer the opportunity to other positions.

-The FYPCOM may deny the request for a FYPCO from any position at any time.

-Overseeing the Events Manager, who will assist in the coordination of events to help first years get involved with the Engineering Society.

-Overseeing the Communications Manager, who will assist in the coordination of marketing to help first years get involved with the Engineering Society.
+To send out a weekly email to the First Year class.

+To complete all budgetary planning necessary in the portfolio

-Submit a transition report that the end of their term.
+The Director of First Year shall submit a transition report by the end of Week 8 of the second semester (Ref. γ.E.3).